-Figure 1-55 Initial PXE NFS Diskless Deployment Page
+Figure 1-69 Initial PXE NFS Diskless Deployment Page

-\untitled - RedHawk Architect File Edit Tools Help 🗟 📔 诣 👔 🍪 🥠 🎠 🚅 Estimated Image Size:  -Deploy to Diskless Systems △ Select Software Configure Image Use this page to create diskless images from the current target system image.
-Target systems can boot these images disklessly and multiple targets may use a single diskless image simultaneously.
-Build Image All settings on the Configure File Systems page will be ignored and no disks on the target systems will be used.
-Customize Image O Make an NFS diskless image 🖋 Deploy Image Make a Live RAMDISK diskless image USB Device A Live RAMDISK is booted entirely out of RAM.
-The entire root file system is writable but volatile on the running system.
-USB Installer PXE Options for Live RAMDISK Diskless Image DVD Installer Serial Console: none ▼ Kernel to Boot: vmlinuz-4.9.98-rt76-RedHawk-7.5 Fixed Kernel Options: ro net.ifnames=0 biosdevname=0 → PXE Diskless Boot Timeout: 3 VIII Virtual Machine PXE Image Name: analyzer-emb-RAMDISK • PXE Target Manager Configure target systems to use PXE images.
+RedHawk-8.2 - RedHawk Architect × File Edit Tools Help 🍕  🚰 😭 🤣 🏡 👺 Estimated Image Size: Deploy to Diskless Systems Configure Image Use this page to create diskless images from the current target system image.
+Target systems can boot these images disklessly and multiple targets may use a single diskless image simultaneously Build Image All settings on the Configure File Systems page will be ignored and no disks on the target systems will be used.
+Customize Image Deploy Image NFS RAMDISK A RAMDISK diskless image is booted entirely out of RAM as a SquashFS Live image.
+The entire root file system USB Devices is writable but volatile on the running system.
+USB Installer PXE Options for RAMDISK Diskless Image Serial Console: none Kernel to Boot: vmlinuz-5.4.66-rt38-RedHawk-8.2-custom • PXF Installer Fixed Kernel Options: ro net.ifnames=0 biosdevname=0 PXE Diskless Boot Timeout: 3 Virtual Machines PXE Image Name: RedHawk-8.2 • → Make RAMDISK Diskless Image PXE Target Manager PXE PXE Image Manager

-When the Make a Live RAMDISK diskless image radio button is selected, a different but similar page will appear as shown in the figure below.
+When the RAMDISK tab is selected, a different but similar page will appear as shown in the figure below.

-Figure 1-56 Initial PXE RAMDISK Diskless Deployment Page
+Figure 1-70 Initial PXE RAMDISK Diskless Deployment Page

-The following settings are common to both creating an NFS and a RAMDISK bootable diskless image, with the exception of the Configure Read-only Root Settings witch pertains only to making NFS diskless images.
+The following settings are common to both creating an NFS and a RAMDISK bootable diskless image, with the exception of the Configure Read-only Root Settings and the Target PXE/DHCP Interface which pertains only to making NFS diskless images.